robertlangdonn/paperd.ink_image_to_bmp/README.md

 # Convert Image to Bitmap
-Transform any JPG or PNG image into a compatible bitmap format suitable for paperd.ink's Classic and Merlot displays.
+Transform any JPG or PNG image into a compatible bitmap format suitable for [paperd.ink](https://paperd.ink) Classic and Merlot.

-# How to use
+# How to Use
 - Install the dependencies
 ```